sinadavodi/love/README.md

-# 💕 Romantic Surprise — Setareh Mishi
+# 💕 Romantic Surprise —

-A cinematic romantic experience powered by sina davodi with this song  Behnam Bani's "Setareh Mishi".
+A cinematic romantic experience created by sina davodi

 ## 🚀 How to use